Sru33415/Smart-Agriculture-System/README.md

 # Smart-Agriculture-System
-This is the college Project based on Machine Learning
+This is the Project based on Machine Learning as well as Image Processing